agpavlik/React-Notes/README.md

           <Item item={item} key={item.id} onDeleteItem={onDeleteItem} />
         ))}
       </ul>
+      <button onClick={onClearList}>Clear list</button>
     </div>
   );
 }

-//create a function in onClick in order to receive just an item.id, but not a whole event function Item({ item, onDeleteItem }) {
+// Create a function in onClick in order to receive just an item.id, but not a whole event function Item({ item, onDeleteItem }) {
   return (
     <li>